ncmoliver/ai-case-study/README.md

 What happened during the shot? (off the dribble, catch and shoot, dunk.)

 **5. Key Inferences:**
-Room to improve and make up for missing data. (late shot clock, rushed, tall players.)
+This is a factor they use as room to make up for missing data. (late shot clock, rushed, tall players.)
-**When was the company incorporated?**

-ShotQuality was founded in 2020.

-**Who are the founders of the company?**

-Simon Gerszberg.

-**How did the idea for the company (or project) come about?**

-Gerszberg worked as a data analyst for Colgate University Men's Basketball Program.

-**How is the company funded?
-How much funding have they received?**

-The company received seed money from Investors.

 ## Business Activities